tzsuite/tzsuite/README.md

 # tzsuite

 Suite of tools for working with Tezos in Golang.
-Includes packages for key manipulation, signing and rich RPC interactions, including automated transaction batching.
+Includes packages for key manipulation, signing and rich RPC interactions, such as automated transaction batching.

 ## Usage
 Send transactions with no hassle.
 They will be organized into batches automatically.